-When you’re ready to visit the Windy City, however, book your flight, search for a place to stay in Chicago, and check out these neighborhoods after you arrive.
+When you’re ready to visit the Windy City, book your flight, search for a place to stay in Chicago, and check out these cool neighborhoods after you arrive.

 Once a busy Czech neighborhood, Pilsen grew into one of the most prominent areas of Chicago and boasts a strong Latin influence.
 You’ll find colorful street art all over the neighborhood, along with authentic Mexican restaurants and other local shops.
 Check out the National Museum of Mexican Art, a free attraction that offers some of the most interesting art pieces in the city.